oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 * the Status List shall scale up to millions of tokens to support large scale government or enterprise use cases
 * the Status List shall enable caching policies and offline support
 * the specification shall support JSON and CBOR based tokens
+* the specification shall not specify key resolution or trust frameworks

 # Conventions and Definitions